chef/chef-web-docs/chef_master/source/server_replication.rst

 Replication is configured on a per-organization and also a per-replica basis.
 Each organization must be configured to synchronize with each replica instance.
 Each organization may be configured to synchronize with all, some, or none of the available replica instances.

-For example, a single primary Chef server and a single replica:
+For example, a single primary Chef Server and a single replica:

 .. image:: ../../images/chef_server_replication.png

-and for example, a single primary Chef server and multiple replicas:
+and for example, a single primary Chef Server and multiple replicas:

 .. image:: ../../images/chef_server_replication_many.png